 Snagit offers a good set of essential tools and makes it easy to share with other apps.
 The other paid options do come with a slight learning curve, but offer flexibility when making changes.
 They also have a good selection of assets to add that professional touch to your videos.

 Aside from QuickTime, each of the screen recording apps mentioned above have trial versions.
 Make sure to test out the software before spending the money.
-And for more Mac tips, check out common tasks your Mac can handle out of the box along with helpful ways to stay organized with built-in apps like Apple Notes.
+And for more Mac tips, check out where screenshots and videos go on a Mac, along with helpful ways to stay organized with built-in apps like Apple Notes.